input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 Find the IP address of a *privileged relay* with `io info`.
 This is normally private info so don't leak it.

-    io -c NETWORK.yaml update-proposal submit DATE --relay-ip 1.2.3.4 --with-linux
+    io -c NETWORK.yaml update-proposal submit DATE --relay-ip 1.2.3.4 [--without-linux] [--without-macos] [--without-windows]

+**Updated 2018-12-17**
-By default, installers will be proposed for Windows and macOS, but not Linux.
-Use the `--with-linux` flag to include these installers in the update proposal.
-While the Linux installer is in beta, it will not be proposed on the mainnet blockchain.
+By default, installers will be proposed for Linux, Windows and macOS.
+Use the `--without-OS` flag to include these installers in the update proposal.

 This will generate a new node db, copy keys from the top-level `keys` directory, then "rearrange" the copied keys.